Speculative/old_website/_posts/2014-07-10-The-Quest-For-Ridiculous-Linux-Customization-Part-1.markdown

 "blacklist ideapad_laptop". echo takes that text and returns it to standard output.

-The > following "blacklist ideapad_laptop" is telling our shell to redirect standard output of echo to a file. " > ideapad_laptop.conf" writes stdout of echo to a file in the current directory.
+The > following "blacklist ideapad\_laptop" is telling our shell to redirect standard output of echo to a file." > ideapad\_laptop.conf" writes stdout of echo to a file in the current directory.

 I think I'll wrap things up there for now.
 Next time, we get into the fun part: customizing!

-[The Quest For Ridiculous Linux Customization Part 2]